 University of Cambridge.
 Whipple Museum of the History of Science.
 "Microscopes."
 Accessed 2/6/20.

 1.MB, 1:151.
 Transcription available at Founders Online.
 This is most likely a spyglass or optique.

-- ↑ Ibid, 1:614.
-This instrument projected images of small objects onto the wall, essentially using the reverse of the principles of the Camera Obscura, and thus could be used as a drawing aid or to demonstrate the principles of optics.
+2.MB, 1:614.
+Transcription available at Founders Online.
+This instrument projected images of small objects onto the wall, essentially using the reverse of the principles of the camera obscura, and thus could be used as a drawing aid or to demonstrate the principles of optics.
 Jefferson gave this instrument to Francis Wayles Eppes in 1808.

-- ↑ Ibid, 1:621.
+4.MB, 1:621.
+Transcription available at Founders Online.
 A cloth microscope may have been a simple pin-hole type of microscope made of cloth.
 The botanical microscope could well be the small instrument found at Monticello.
-On this London trip, he bought scioptric ball and condensing lenses to help concentrate light for a compound microscope.
-While in Europe, he also bought a Concave Mirror to help enlarge images.
+On his London trip, Jefferson bought scioptric ball and condensing lenses to help concentrate light for a compound microscope.
+While in Europe, he also bought a concave mirror to help enlarge images.